SENSUIKAN!

 28 May 1945: The Eighth Kaiten Mission:

-The I-363, still under LtCdr Kihara, is in the "Todoroki" (sound of great cannon) group with the I-36, -165 and the I-361.
+I-363, still under LtCdr Kihara, is in the "Todoroki" (Thunderclap) group with I-36, I-165 and I-361.
 She departs Hikari for an area between Okinawa and the Ulithi Atoll.
-Although LtCdr Kihara sights several ships, the I-363's slow speed does not permit him to gain an attack position to launch his Kaitens.

 15 June 1945: